Compliance and Enforcement Policy of the Commissioner of Canada Elections

 Complaints from the Public

 - The Commissioner receives complaints from the public, as well as referrals from other sources.
-Regardless of their source, the Commissioner examines carefully all complaints he receives concerning the possible commission of an offence under the Act.
+Regardless of their source, the Commissioner examines carefully all complaints he receives concerning possible breaches of the Act.

-- Anyone with reason to believe that an offence under the Act has been committed may file a complaint with the Commissioner.
-Complaints can come from political parties or candidates as well as from any person, group or association.
+- Anyone with reason to believe that a breach under the Act has been committed may file a complaint with the Commissioner.
+Complaints can come from political parties or candidates, as well as from any person, group or association.

 - Complaints should be submitted in writing and accompanied by documents or information supporting the allegation.
 For quick and efficient processing, the complaint should contain, at a minimum, the following information:

 - the complainant's full name and contact information;

 - a full description of the facts and circumstances surrounding the alleged offence, including, for example, the date and location of events;